 Be aware of Python’s indexing by default from zero and code accordingly.

-Be careful when using the range function in loops starting from a non-default value as the range will end at one less than the ending number.
+Be careful that a loop will always end when the loop index counter value is one less than the ending number of the range.

 Use the for statement to execute over whole constructs in preference to loops that index individual elements.